 - Learn to identify poison ivy, oak, and sumac, so you can steer clear of them.
-(Be especially careful of plants if the leaves look shiny.)
+(Be especially careful if the leaves look shiny.)

-- Avoid areas where you know there's poison ivy.
+- Avoid areas where you know these plants live.

-- Wear long sleeves and long pants when you're in areas where poison ivy might grow.
+- Wear long sleeves and long pants when you're in areas that could contain poison plants.

 If you come into contact with urushiol oil, try to wash it off your skin right away.
 But don't take a bath!
 If you do, the oil can get in the bath water and spread to other areas of your body.
 Take a shower instead, and be sure to use soap.
 And if your dog has been out exploring the woods, you might want to give your pet a shower, too!